To browse the full list of courses available by academic department, visit Courses of Instruction.

 ORAP provides both structured and unstructured recreational opportunities for outdoor enthusiasts in the Hobart and William Smith Colleges community.
 In addition, a concerted effort is made to introduce novices to a variety of outdoor activities.

 This program sponsors a combination of courses, clinics, and outings throughout the school year.
-Examples of instructional courses and outings that may be offered are: hiking and backpacking, kayaking, ice climbing, Nordic skiing, spelunking, and ice skating.
+Examples of instructional courses and outings that may be offered are: hiking and backpacking, kayaking, ice climbing, Nordic skiing, spelunking, and rock climbing.

-972 Indoor Soccer This course is coeducational and is held in Bristol Fieldhouse.
-(Wilber, offered each semester)
+PER 972 Indoor Soccer This course is coeducational and is held in Bristol Field House.
+(Wilber, offered Spring semester)